StrongholdBot/stronghold-website/src/features.md

 ## Ranks

 Ranks are associated with a role and have point requirements.
+They can also be configured to stack (to not be removed if a user has a higher rank).

 - View a user's ranking details using {% include ds-cmd.html cmd="ranking view" %}
 - Add ranks with {% include ds-cmd.html cmd="ranking ranks add" %}, or multiple at once with {% include ds-cmd.html cmd="ranking ranks add_bulk" %}